FabricMC/fabric-docs/develop/items/custom-enchantment-effects.md

 Now we have an enchantment effect!
 Lastly, we'll create an enchantment to apply our custom effect to.
 This can be done by creating a JSON file like in datapacks, however, in this guide we'll generate the JSON dynamically using Fabric's data generation tools.
 To start, create an `EnchantmentGenerator` class.

-Within this class, we'll first register a new enchantment, and then use the `configure()` method to create our JSON programatically.
+Within this class, we'll first register a new enchantment, and then use the `configure()` method to create our JSON programmatically.

 @[code transcludeWith=#entrypoint](@\reference\latest\src\main\java\com\example\docs\data\EnchantmentGenerator.java)

-Before procedding, you should ensure your project is configured for data generation; if you are unsure, [view the respective wiki page](https://fabricmc.net/wiki/tutorial:datagen_setup).
+Before proceeding, you should ensure your project is configured for data generation; if you are unsure, [view the respective wiki page](https://fabricmc.net/wiki/tutorial:datagen_setup).

 Lastly, we must tell our mod to add our `EnchantmentGenerator` to the list of data generation tasks.
 To do so, simply add the `EnchantmentGenerator` to this inside of the `onInitializeDataGenerator` class.